dzklip/RubberDucky/README.md

   * The Follower must purge any invalid entries—
     * This only needs to be done once during the entire Distinguished Leader—Follower relationship.
     * Therefore invalid entries must be detected.
-      * The Distinguished Leader could specify the number of entries its Ledger contains for each previous Distinguished Leader.
       * The Follower could specify the last Distinguished Leader it knows about and the number of entries it has for that Leader.
         * If the last entry it has is valid then all its entries are valid.
         * If the last entry it has is invalid then it only needs to learn the last valid entry for that Distinguished Leader so that it can purge all following entries.
+      * The Distinguished Leader could specify the number of entries its Ledger contains for each previous Distinguished Leader.
-      * Obviously the second choice involves less information.
-We Choose that.
+      * Obviously the first choice involves less information.
+We Choose Door #1.
-  * The Follower must acquire any missing entries that came before it (re)connecting with the Rubber Ducky Nodes.
+  * The Follower must acquire any missing entries that came before it (re)connected with the Rubber Ducky Nodes.
     * The Follower must specify which entries it needs next — but it doesn't know, so skip that.
     * After purging invalid entries, the Follower must specify which was the last valid entry it received.
       * Actually, if invalid entries were purged, then it already sent to the Distinguished Leader everything needed to completely determine what valid data it has.